 Heavy rains in Cuba leave 3 dead, 1 missing

-/in News/by CNPTVHAVANA, June 4 (Xinhua) — The remnants of Pacific Hurricane Agatha have brought heavy rains and floods to Cuba, leaving at least three people dead and one missing and damaging many areas of the Caribbean nation, the government said on Saturday.
+HAVANA, June 4 (Xinhua) — The remnants of Pacific Hurricane Agatha have brought heavy rains and floods to Cuba, leaving at least three people dead and one missing and damaging many areas of the Caribbean nation, the government said on Saturday.

 Two people were killed when a building partially collapsed in the capital Havana, while a third person was found dead after falling into a swollen river in the western p